joaomigl15/spdisaggregation/README.md

 - [Acknowledgements](https://github.com/joaomigl15/spdisaggregation/blob/main/README.md#acknowledgements)

 # Spatial Disaggregation
-I present a self-training approach to the spatial disaggregation task.
+This branch contains a self-training approach to the spatial disaggregation task.
 The different steps are as follows.
 1. Produce a vector polygon layer for the aggregated information, by associating the source counts of the variable that is to be disaggregated with the corresponding regions;
 2. Compute initial estimates using a simple disaggregation heuristic, such as pycnophylactic interpolation or dasymetric mapping proportional to population density, from the layer with source region counts produced in Step 1;
 3. Train a regression model to infer the results from Step 2 from the ancillary information available as gridded rasters.
 After training, the regression model is used to produce new disaggregated values, refining the original estimates;